How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Laos is a workable long-term base for:

-• Retirees comfortable using an agent-managed arrangement under the LA-B2 category — widely used in practice, though not a published official retirement pathway
+• Retirees comfortable using a sponsored arrangement under the LA-B2 category — widely used in practice, though not a published official retirement pathway

 • NGO staff and technical experts with formal contracts, who qualify for the Expert Visa (E-B2) or are sponsored through their organisation's structure